edincubator/edi-doc/source/operations/index.rst

 create_user(username, email)
 ............................

-This task creates a new user named `username` in EDI Big Data Stack.
-After creating it, an email is sent to provided `email` indicating her Kerberos principal and password.
+This task creates a new user named `username` in EDI Big Data Stack, plus its HDFS home directory and a Ranger policy for managing it.
+After its creation, an email is sent to provided `email` indicating her Kerberos principal and password.